 Global Thorium Reactors Market to Reach US$7.6 Billion by 2030

 The global market for Thorium Reactors estimated at US$4.6 Billion in the year 2024, is expected to reach US$7.6 Billion by 2030, growing at a CAGR of 8.9% over the analysis period 2024-2030.
-Granular Form, one of the segments analyzed in the report, is expected to record a 7.7% CAGR and reach US$4.9 Billion by the end of the analysis period.
-Growth in the Powder Form segment is estimated at 11.3% CAGR over the analysis period.
+Granular, one of the segments analyzed in the report, is expected to record a 7.7% CAGR and reach US$4.9 Billion by the end of the analysis period.
+Growth in the Powder segment is estimated at 11.3% CAGR over the analysis period.

 The U.S. Market is Estimated at US$1.2 Billion While China is Forecast to Grow at 12.0% CAGR